Janja Garnbret

-Garnbret won her first international title in the lead competition at the 2014 World Youth B Championships.
-In July 2015, just after turning 16, she started competing in the senior category of the Lead Climbing World Cup.
-Since then, she participated in 42 Lead Climbing World Cup events, missing the podium in only four of them.
-In 2016, aged 17, Garnbret won the seasonal titles of the IFSC Climbing World Cup in lead and combined, World Championships in lead climbing, and World Youth A Championships in both lead climbing and bouldering.
+Garnbret won her first international title at the 2014 World Youth B Championships in lead.
+In July 2015, after turning 16, she entered the senior category of the IFSC Climbing World Cup in lead climbing.
+In 2016, aged 17, Garnbret won the World Cup seasonal titles in lead and combined, World Championships in lead climbing, and World Youth A Championships in both lead climbing and bouldering.
 From 2016 to 2018, she was awarded the seasonal title in both lead climbing and combined disciplines.
-In both 2018 and 2019, she won the World Championships in bouldering and combined, and also reclaimed the lead title in 2019.
+In both 2018 and 2019, she won the World Championships in bouldering and combined and also reclaimed the lead title in 2019.
 The same year, Garnbret became the first athlete to win all bouldering World Cup events in a season.

+As of September 2025, Garnbret has won the most IFSC gold medals of any competitive climber in history.
+In the lead climbing World Cup, she missed the podium only four times, winning 31 events.
+In addition, she has won 18 bouldering World Cup events for a total of 49 victories at the World Cup level.

 Early life

-Garnbret started climbing at the age of seven, and first competed in the national competition at the age of eight.
+Garnbret started climbing at the age of seven and first competed in the national competition at the age of eight.
 She won her first major competition at the 2013 European Youth Championships, where she won in bouldering.

 Climbing career

-Competitions
+Competition climbing

 In 2015, her first year of eligibility for the IFSC Climbing World Cup, she placed seventh in the overall lead climbing standings.
 The same year, she also placed first in a Swedish bouldering event, the "La Sportiva Legends Only", ahead of Shauna Coxsey, Mélissa Le Nevé, Juliane Wurm, and Anna Stöhr.
 She also won the bouldering gathering Melloblocco in 2015.

 In 2016, she won most of the IFSC competitions in which she participated.
 She won the World Cup in lead and combined disciplines, the World Championships in lead, and the World Youth Championships in lead and bouldering.
 Garnbret also won the Adidas Rockstars 2016 contest (an invitational contest for the world's best bouldering athletes), defeating Jessica Pilz in the superfinal.
 She also won Rock Master in 2016, and then again in 2018.

 In 2017, she won the World Cup in lead and combined disciplines, the combined title in the European Championships, and ranked second in bouldering in the World Cup and the European Championships.

 In 2018, she defended her World Cup titles in lead and combined disciplines and placed fourth in bouldering by winning two golds and one silver, after participating in just 3 out of 7 events (due to school commitments).
 Moreover, she won the World Championships in both bouldering and combined.
 She was close to also winning the Lead Climbing World Championships, where she earned the silver medal by topping the final route in 4 minutes and 38 seconds, just 11 seconds slower than Jessica Pilz, who won the Championship.